This article describes usual causes and remedies to excessive (startup) smoking/fumes of Espar, Webasto and other similar types of fuel-fired heaters.

 - Refer to help of experienced professional when install and service your heater.
 Trade experience plays crucial role in heater’s performance.

 While smoke problem is hard to ignore, the other problems like ignition faults, flameouts and loss of efficiency are, sometimes, hard to notice.
 The root of these problems is usually the same – accumulation of carbon inside burner/atomizer screen and around the glow pin, as well as decomposition of the burner itself.
 All manufacturers recommend replacing the burner every 1000 hours of operation, which is equal, roughly, to two seasons of average use of the heater.

 If excessive smoking of the unit is observed througout the entire cycle of the heater – you are likely to have a problem with the position or integrity of combustion impeller.
 That means that the combustion chamber does not get enough oxygen to burn all the fuel it has, and part of it escapes as a smoke.
 Typically, impeller gets damaged when heater’s operation is abrupted without completing its shutdown sequence (i.e. due to loss of power or incorrect installation/wiring).
 This problem should be resolved by a trained technician, according to the service manual for each particular model.

 Other possible reasons for excessive smoking of the heater during its operation are obstructed, damaged or kinked intake or exhaust ducting of the heater.
 In all these cases we recommend to get certified help as soon as possible and refrain from using the heater.

-If it’s time for your heater to get serviced, we can help you in your area and refer you to the certified and trained professional.
+If it’s time for your heater to get serviced, we can help you and refer you to the certified and trained professional in your area.
 We also provide maintenance kits for all our heater models and several models of Espar and Webasto heaters.
 Feel free to contact us or our dealers for details.